laneboysrc/rc-light-controller/mk2-tlc5940-pic16f1825/doc/firmware-architecture.md

 - ``dummy-reader.asm``

     Used during development only.
 It can be modified to perform certain operations without having to use an actual RC system.

-## Build process

-Building the various light controller firmware variants is done with a makefile.
-The supplied makefile is GNU Make compatible.

-Running ``make`` builds all configured variants and vehicles.
-To build a specific variant one needs to execute ``make vehicle_name``.

-Please refer to the makefile itself for more information; it contains detailed comments about how the build process works.

 ## Creating a custom light configuration

-As stated initially, RC body shells differ in terms of available lights.
+RC body shells differ in terms of available lights.
 Therefore we usually create a new custom light logic for each new body shell we acquire.
 We don't do this from scratch but mostly copy from an existing vehicle that has a hardware and light configuration close to the new vehicle.

-The light logic is stored in files with the prefix ``lights-"``.
+The light logic is stored in files with the prefix ``lights-``.
 Each light logic is also tied to a specific hardware, which is the hardware we've chosen for that vehicle.

 Good choices for starting new vehicles are:

-For the TLC5940 based light controller, use the simple ``lights-ferrari-la-ferrari.asm`` for a car that has only 2 LEDs in the front and 2 in the back.
+``lights-ferrari-la-ferrari.asm`` for a car that has only 2 LEDs in the front and 2 in the back.
+MK2 TLC5940 PIC16F1825 hardware.

 A more complex TLC5940 based example is ``lights-subaru-impreza-2008.asm``, which drives 14 light outputs in total.
+MK2 TLC5940 PIC16F1825 hardware.

-A very elaborate light logic with winch control, 2-speed gearbox control and running lights is ``lights-wraith.asm``; also TLC5940 based like most of the light logic files supplied.
+A very elaborate light logic with winch control, 2-speed gearbox control and running lights is ``lights-wraith.asm``.
+MK2 TLC5940 PIC16F1825 hardware.

-For the WS2812 based light controller there is ``lights-fiat-131.asm`` as simple example, mixing both WS2812B and PL9823 LEDs. ``lights-lancia-fulvia.asm`` is using PL9823 LEDs exclusively but has a nice gimmick of fading indicators, simulating incandescent bulbs, and a simulation of a weak earth connection by dimming the left tail/brake light whenever the indicator lights up.
+For the MK3 WS2812 PIC12F1840 based light controller there is ``lights-fiat-131.asm`` as simple example, mixing both WS2812B and PL9823 LEDs.
+``lights-lancia-fulvia.asm`` is using PL9823 LEDs exclusively on MK3 WS2812 PIC12F1840 hardware, but has a nice gimmick of fading indicators, simulating incandescent bulbs, and a simulation of a weak earth connection by dimming the left tail/brake light whenever the indicator lights up.

 Some old American vehicles have a single light in the back for combined tail, brake and indicator functionality.
-You can find a reference implementation of this scheme in ``lights-sawback.asm`` (TLC5940 based) and ``lights-xr311.asm`` (outdated TLC5916 design with two stacked TLC5916s, not recommended).
+You can find a reference implementation of this scheme in ``lights-sawback.asm``.
+MK2 TLC5940 PIC16F1825 hardware.

 ## Light configuration implementation details

-Every ``lights-"`` vehicle specific file needs to export two functions that are called by the rest of the firmware:
+Every ``lights-`` vehicle specific file needs to export two functions that are called by the rest of the firmware:

 - ``Init_lights``

     This function is called during startup of the DIY light controller.
 Here we initialize the LED driver hardware, and set the LEDs to a unique pattern that indicates that the light controller is waiting for a receiver signal.
 This helps us identifying connection problems, as the ``Output_lights`` function documented below is only called once we have detected valid pulses from the receiver.
 Therefore we know that if the LED pattern set by the ``Init_lights`` function is visible, we did not receive valid signals from the receiver yet.

 - ``Output_lights``

     This function is called every *mainloop*.
 It monitors the state of certain global variables (see below) and turns on and off the LEDs corresponding to the state found in those variables.
 The mainloop runs once every time all three servo signals (Steering, Throttle and AUX) have been read.
 Ideally this happens at the repeat rate of the servo pulses (e.g. 16ms for the HobbyKing HK310, ~8ms for the Futaba 4PL), but may take 3 times as long if the sequence of the pulses generated by the receiver is not the sequence expected by ``servo-reader.asm``.

 The light controller firmware outputs the state of certain light and drive functions in global variables.
-The ``lights-"`` vehicle specific file monitors these variables and outputs LEDs that corresponds to the state of those variables.
+The ``lights-`` vehicle specific file monitors these variables and outputs LEDs that corresponds to the state of those variables.

 The next sections describes some of the variables available.